Battle of Leuthen: Prussia

 Frederick had learned the countryside by heart on previous maneuvers.
 On 4 December 1757, from his position on the Schönberg, a knoll about 1.5 km west of Borne, he surveyed the familiar landscape with his generals, and a plan emerged.
 In front of him, a cluster of low hills dotted the landscape along an axis approximately parallel to the Austrian line.
 He knew the names of the hills: Schleierberg, Sophienberg, Wachberg and Butterberg.
 They were hardly hills, more like hillocks, but were high enough to provide a screen for his troops.
 Facing an army twice his size, he had to rely on his own army's tactical training and to use the terrain to maneuver his men into an optimal position.
 Frederick had one of the finest armies in Europe: any company of his troops fired at least four volleys a minute, and some of them could fire a phenomenal five, which was twice the rate of fire of most other European armies.
-Only the Russians could come close to achieving that rate.
 The Prussians could maneuver better than any of the armies in Europe and could march faster, and they had just come from a resounding success at Rossbach.
 His artillery could quickly deploy and redeploy to support his infantry.
 His cavalry, superbly trained, could maneuver and charge with horses flank to flank and riders knee to knee and move at a full gallop.